Skip to main content

 • Fundraising or board prep: Demonstrate market awareness to investors and board members.

-• New PM onboarding: Give new product managers a fast ramp on the competitive landscape.
+• New PM onboarding: Give new product managers a fast ramp on the competitive field.

 Step-by-Step Instructions